Addiction Resources for Parents – How to Help an Addicted Child

 Help for Families With an Addicted Adult Child

-If your adult child has an addiction, you should learn as much as you can about how to help them.
-Below is some information and tips that may be helpful.
+If your adult child has an addiction, learn how to help them effectively.
+Below is important information and tips that assist.

 Avoid Enabling Behavior

-- Offering to babysit the grandchildren so that your adult child can party
+- Offering to babysit the grandchildren while your adult child parties

-- Giving an adult child money, which they may use to buy drugs or alcohol
+- Giving money to your adult child, which they use to buy drugs or alcohol

-- Contributing to your child’s living expenses by letting them live at home
+- Contributing to living expenses by allowing your child to live at home

-- Doing household chores such as grocery shopping, cleaning, and cooking for your adult child
+- Performing household chores such as grocery shopping, cleaning, and cooking for your adult child

 Finding Out More About Addiction